A combinatorial view of stochastic processes: White noise: Discussion

 For all the examples of white noise processes considered in Sec. \ref{Sec:TSA_StatInference}, the customary ordinal pattern analysis for the PE computation would be practically impossible for the choice of $n=32$ used here, since we have to keep track of $32!$ patterns.
 The analysis and graphical representation of the final distribution would be also impossible without a further coarsening of the support, something that would render the analysis crippled of the detail that characterizes it in the first place.
 Instead, in the present framework the size of the support of our distribution is $|A_n|=m^2+1$ (see Sec.\ref{Sec:OrdPatterns}).
 This is an important simplification, while still keeping relevant information about the patterns both in terms of correlations, and even rough information about the variation of the amplitudes in the form of weights.
 A remarkable aspect of our framework when comparing white noise of different sources is the robustness of the empirical distributions.
-The empirical distribution over $S_n$ in the customary PE approach approximates a discrete uniform with support $\{1,2,\ldots,n!$, implying that for moderate to large $n$, it would display strong variations when estimated from a finite sample.
-In the considered case with $n=32, \ l=1$ and series length $L=10^5$, the number of observations $N = L-(n-1)l \simeq 10^5$ falls extremely short for having at least one representative out of the $32! \simeq 2.6*10^{35}$ possible patterns.
+The empirical distribution over $S_n$ in the customary PE approach approximates a discrete uniform with support $\{1,2,\ldots,n!\}$, implying that for moderate to large $n$, it would display strong variations when estimated from a finite sample.
+In the considered case with $n=32, \ l=1$ and series length $L=10^5$, the number of observations $N = L-(n-1)l \simeq 10^5$ falls extremely short for having at least one representative out of the $32! \simeq 2.6\times10^{35}$ possible patterns.
 Therefore the obtained empirical density would be composed mostly of void regions and uneven peaks.
-In order to prevent this effect, in our current example of time series length $L=10^5$ one should limit to $n=8$ ($8! \simeq 4\times10^4$) and still, we could get an uneven empirical density with gaps despite the rather large time series.
+In order to prevent this effect, in our current example of time series of length $L=10^5$ one should limit to $n=8$ ($8! \simeq 4\times10^4$) and still, we could get an uneven empirical density with gaps despite the rather large time series.
 In contrast to this, in our approach there are just $m^2+1=257$ classes to keep track of, as in the illustrative examples considered in Fig. \ref{Fig:alphaWNoises}.
 The choice $n=32$ was done mainly to guarantee a good approximation of $P(Z_\alpha)$ by a Gaussian p.d.f.
 Nevertheless, we can think of alternative analysis for lower $n$ values exploiting the fact that we know the specific form of $P(Z_\alpha)$ for hypothesis testing.
-Now, let us address the autocorrelations introduced in the embedding procedure.
-We already mentioned in Sec. \ref{Sec:AlphaTau} that the sequence of $\alpha$ values obtained from a time series are correlated due to the overlap among the embedding vectors, that in turn translates into overlapping ranking permutations $\tau\in S_n$ and, finally, correlated $\alpha$ values.
-This is specially so for low values of the lag $l$.
-As illustrated in Sec. \ref{Sec:TSA_StatInference}, for large enough values of $l$, the effect of the correlations in the original process can be significantly diminished, but also the overlap between the patterns can be diminished or eliminated (see Fig.\ref{Fig:Low_n_fingerprint_chaos}).
-Nevertheless, even for low $l$, the autocorrelations in the series $\{\alpha_k\}_{k\in [N]}$ do not affect the Gaussian character of $P(\alpha)$, since this characteristic comes from the fact that, as $n\rightarrow\infty$, the partial sums $s_l$ discussed in Sec \ref{Sec:AlphaTau} are composed of integers from the uniform distribution, that become effectively independently sampled as $n$ grows, and thus the Central Limit Theorem applies.
-This is the same effect as the effective loss of statistical dependence when drawing with replacement from a very large pool.
-Thus, despite the correlations introduced by construction in the method, this does not come at a cost so high that it ruins the statistical power of the analysis, specially for large $n$, large $l$, or both $n,l$ large values.